 - An expert to “implement” the software and teach technical employees to create reports

 - IT experts on staff that can connect the software and draw reports and dashboards on demand

-It is not intuitive to configure and setup business intelligence solutions, like Microsoft’s Power BI or Tableau, for a manufacturer even though manufacturers are often touted as perfect fits for these types of solutions.
+It is not intuitive to configure and set up business intelligence solutions, like Microsoft’s Power BI or Tableau, for a manufacturer even though manufacturers are often touted as perfect fits for these types of solutions.

-While the business intelligence software mentioned above may sound like they can provide solutions, that is not necessarily the case.
+While the business intelligence software mentioned above may sound like it can provide solutions, that is not necessarily the case.
 As we go further in-depth on this topic, you’ll discover the easiest and most affordable solution of the three is specialized manufacturing analytics.

 What’s the Difference Between Business Intelligence Software and Manufacturing Analytics?

 - They come pre-configured and can easily plug-in to existing machines and processes